 A new road network is proposed for the Subject Site, creating a series of distinct precincts in what is currently an internally undifferentiated property.
 The road network is contemplated to be partly curvilinear in nature with vehicular access achieved from multiple points along Lakeshore Road West and Mississauga Road South.
-The road network is also proposed to be aligned with the existing street grid to the east of the Subject Site, creating through connections with Port Street West and Lake Street in the Old Port Credit Village HCD.
 Pedestrian movement through the Subject Site is contemplated alongside a fine-grained internal road network and via a landscaped central avenue running between Lakeshore Road West and a new public park to the south.